 The main Christmas market in Lucerne is held in the historic Old Town and Franziskanerplatz, featuring charming wooden stalls that offer handmade crafts, holiday decorations, and delicious seasonal treats.
 The market typically opens in late November and continues until Christmas Eve, allowing visitors to immerse themselves in the festive spirit against the backdrop of Lucerne’s picturesque lakeside setting and majestic mountain views.

 For more information on current Christmas activities and events, check out the official website.
+So far, I haven’t come across any popular group Christmas market tours in Lucerne – only this private option.

 Christmas in Switzerland - Lucerne